OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/International Scheduled Payments.md

 ## Overview

-The International Scheduled Payments resource is used by a PISP to initiate an International Scheduled Payment.
+The International Scheduled Payments resources (international-scheduled-payment-consents and international-scheduled-payments) are used by a PISP to initiate an International Scheduled Payment.

 This resource description should be read in conjunction with a compatible Payment Initiation API Profile.